 Reduct is a video transcription, video analysis, and video editing tool that is actually built by a researcher: we not only give you a high-quality transcript to kickstart your research, but we also give you tools to conduct your research and share all of your findings.
 (No more time-consuming manual transcription and paper edits for video.)

-To see how Reduct improves your research processes and lets you better utilize your video content — even when you are working with hundreds of video files —.
+To see how Reduct improves your research processes and lets you better utilize your video content — even when you are working with hundreds of video files — get in touch with our team to start a free trial.